akienm/tridi_nov2016/Host Software/SugarPi 7/README.md

 Scratchspace is a folder where I'll put snippets of test code that I found useful.
 If I mock up an idea before adding it to the project, it will go in there.

-Tests contains testing utils (upload_trigger.py) and unit tests for parts of the project.
+Tests contains old testing utils (upload_trigger.py) and unit tests for parts of the project.
 Most of our project is over the web (REST API, sockets between processes, FTP) which makes it pretty hard to test.
 If you know of a framework to test parts of the project, PLEASE make use of it.
-To run the existing tests, use the command nosetests from the root directory.
+To run the old tests, use the command nosetests from the root directory.

 # Dependencies